-The block processor ranges over the block channel waiting until a block number appear.
+The block processor ranges over the block channel, waiting until a block number appears.
 Once a block number appears, the block processor makes three RPC calls and combines the result into a ScrapedData structure.
 It then shoves this combined data into the address processing channel.
-When the blockChannel is closed, the loop exits and the wait group is marked as done and the function return control to the caller.
+When the blockChannel is closed, the loop exits and the WaitGroup is marked as done.
+Blaze then returns control to the caller.